15 February 2003 Iraq War protests: Malta

 Approximately 1,000 demonstrated (SW estimate) in Malta.
 The weather was cold and rainy.
 After the demonstration an anti-war concert was held in the capital, Valletta.

-Scandinavia
+Nordic countries

 Norway saw its biggest series of protests since 1917.
 The biggest took place in its capital Oslo were more than 60,000 protesters (Police estimate and Socialist Worker estimate) joining a demonstration.
 Protests of around 15,000 took place in Bergen and Trondheim, and 10,000 in Stavanger.
 Small protests also took place in at least 30 towns across the country.
 At the rally in Oslo the vice-chair of the Norwegian Confederation of Trade Unions (LO) spoke from the platform claiming that "Bush only cares about American oil interests".

 In Denmark 20,000 to 30,000 protesters (WSWS estimate) took part in a march in the capital city, Copenhagen.

 In Sweden, 35,000 demonstrated in Stockholm. and about 25,000 in Gothenburg.
 In Helsinki, Finland, an estimated 15,000 people participated in one of the largest mass-protests in the republic's history.